jooby-project/jooby/md/kotlin.md

 ## starter project

-We do provide a starter [Kotlin](https://kotlinlang.org) project ready to use.
-Just go to [Github](https://github.com/jooby-project/lang-kotlin) and fork it.
+We do provide a [kotlin-starter](https://github.com/jooby-project/kotlin-starter) project.
+Go and [fork it](https://github.com/jooby-project/kotlin-starter).

 That's all folks!!